RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 - **Table join rule** allows to use explicit JOIN or join with sub-queries.

-## Disable

-You can disable ChatGPT smart completion in PRO versions.
-In this case, it cannot be enabled in Preferences.

-How to do it:
-- set system variable `DBEAVER_AI_DISABLED` to `true`
-- or add the string `Dai.disabled=true` to the end of `dbeaver.ini`.

 ## Receive API key

 1. Register on the [OpenAI platform](https://openai.com/api/).